Negidals: Origin and history

 Negidal people are considered to descend from Evenks that settled in the Amgun basin during the Iron Age.
 After branching off from the main Tungusic ethnic family and reaching the Okhotsk Coast, Negidals were geographically isolated.

 The Amgun River served as a link connecting isolated Negidal settlements.
 Ancient Negidals who settled in this region relied primarily on fishing and kept their economic and cultural traditions.
-Although Negidals preserved traditional ties with the Evenks, they also began actively contacting autochthonous peoples such as Ulchs, Nanai and Nivkh, who consequently infuenced Negidals' ethnogenesis, as well as their cultural and economic life, and to some extent, assimilated them.
+Although Negidals preserved traditional ties with the Evenks, they also began actively contacting autochthonous peoples such as Ulchs, Nanai and Nivkh, who consequently influenced Negidals' ethnogenesis, as well as their cultural and economic life, and to some extent, assimilated them.

 From the middle of the second millennium until the nineteenth century, the Negidals, like other local groups, paid tribute to China and maintained trade relations with Manchu merchants.

 Negidals first made contact with Russians in the early 17th century.
 As Russia expanded into the region, migrants from Russia and Ukraine began to actively settle in the Far East.

 In the Soviet Union, Negidals had been affected by the collectivization.
 Particularly, in 1945, due to the merging of smaller kolkhozes, Negidals from Chukchagirskoye and Kamenka were resettled to Vladimirovka village.